SethMMorton/input_reader/docs/source/InputReader.rst

 of the data point markers on our plot, as well as the size of the marker (an integer).
 We should also be able to specify the color and size of the connecting lines.
-To give multiple data entries for a single line key, you must provide a :obj:`list` to *type*.
+To give multiple data entries for a single line key, you must provide a |list| to *type*.
 Our definitions would be changed as
 follows:

 .. testcode::